Oluwabillionz96/GitFind/README.md

 # GitFind

-GitFind is a React-Based Github profile finder web application.
-It allows it's users to search for **any Github profile** by entering a **valid Github username** in the search input and clicking the Search button to search or **see a random Github profile** by clicking on the "Fetch Random Profile" button.
+GitFind is a React-Based Github profile finder web application that allows it's users to search for **any Github profile** by entering a **valid Github username** in the search input and clicking the Search button to search or **see a random Github profile** by clicking on the "Fetch Random Profile" button.
 On page load, the website displays its **builder's Github Profile**.

 ## Table of Contents